EFANet: Exchangeable Feature Alignment Network for Arbitrary Style Transfer

 \section{Abstract}

-Style transfer has been an important topic in both computer vision and graphics.
-Gatys et al. first prove that deep features extracted by the pre-trained VGG network represent both content and style features of an image and hence, style transfer can be achieved through optimization in feature space.
-Huang et al. then show that real-time arbitrary style transfer can be done by simply aligning the mean and variance of each feature channel.
-In this paper, however, we argue that only aligning the global statistics of deep features cannot always guarantee a good style transfer.
-Instead, we propose to jointly analyze the input image pair and extract common/exchangeable style features between the two.
-Besides, a new fusion mode is developed for combining content and style information in feature space.
+Style transfer has been an important topic both in computer vision and graphics.
+Since the seminal work of Gatys et al. first demonstrates the power of stylization through optimization in the deep feature space, quite a few approaches have achieved real-time arbitrary style transfer with straightforward statistic matching techniques.
+In this work, our key observation is that only considering features in the input style image for the global deep feature statistic matching or local patch swap may not always ensure a satisfactory style transfer; see e.g., Figure~\ref{Fig:teaser_comparison}.
+Instead, we propose a novel transfer framework, EFANet, that aims to jointly analyze and better align exchangeable features extracted from content and style image pair.
+In this way, the style features from the style image seek for the best compatibility with the content information in the content image, leading to more structured stylization results.
+In addition, a new whitening loss is developed for purifying the computed content features and better fusion with styles in feature space.
 Qualitative and quantitative experiments demonstrate the advantages of our approach.